-The CPP and the agree that their relationship is that of a Counseling Psychology training program and of an International School Counseling Psychology training site.

-B. PERIOD OF AGREEMENT

-This agreement will be in effect throughout the Academic Year (August , 20 - May , 20).
+This agreement is by and between the Counseling Psychology Program (CPP) at Lehigh University and the The parties understand and agree to the following: A. RELATIONSHIP The CPP and the agree that their relationship is that of a Counseling Psychology training program and of an International School Counseling Psychology training site.
+B. PERIOD OF AGREEMENT This agreement will be in effect throughout the Academic Year (August, 20 May, 20).
 Normally, any termination would be mutual and be done at the end of an academic year, but this agreement can be severed by either party, at any time, if circumstances warrant.
 Termination of the internship contract by either party will result in a failing grade for the corresponding Internship I and Internship II courses.
 If the student and on-site supervisor agree to extend the internship beyond the end of the Lehigh academic year, the on-site supervisor assumes all supervisory responsibilities thereafter.

-C. RESERVATION OF RIGHTS

-Both the and the CPP have the right and the obligation to inform any student in training of any violations of ethical (e.g., APA/ACA) or legal standards of psychological practice.
-The preservation and dignity and privacy of the patient/client is presumed to be paramount, and any violations will be dealt with jointly by CPP and the .
-Ordinarily, the on-site supervisor will contact the university supervisor first.
+C. RESERVATION OF RIGHTS Both the and the CPP have the right and the obligation to inform any student in training of any violations of ethical (e.g., APA/ACA) or legal standards of psychological practice.
+The preservation and dignity and privacy of the patient/client is presumed to be paramount, and any violations will be dealt with jointly by CPP and the Ordinarily, the on-site supervisor will contact the university supervisor first.
 If, in the judgment of these immediate supervisors, the matter should proceed further, the university supervisor will inform the clinical coordinator.
 A meeting of the CP training committee will then be scheduled.
 The membership will be limited to the training director of the Counseling Psychology Program, the clinical coordinator, the course instructor, the training director of the internship site, and the on-site supervisor.
 The procedures outlined in the internship manual will be followed.
+D SCOPE OF WORK